ShatrovOA/dtFFT/docs/usage.rst

 This minimal-effort option prioritizes fast plan creation.

-On the host, ``dtFFT`` selects a default grid decomposition (see `Grid Decomposition`_ above) and constructs MPI datatypes based on environment variables such as ``DTFFT_DTYPE_X_Y`` and ``DTFFT_DTYPE_Y_Z`` (see :ref:`MPI Datatype Selection variables <datatype_selection>`), which define the default send and receive strategies.
+On the host, ``dtFFT`` selects a default grid decomposition and if selected backend is ``DTFFT_BACKEND_MPI_DATATYPE`` constructs MPI datatypes based on environment variables such as ``DTFFT_DTYPE_X_Y`` and ``DTFFT_DTYPE_Y_Z`` (see :ref:`MPI Datatype Selection variables <datatype_selection>`), which define the default send and receive strategies.
+In a case of other backends preparations are minimal to none.

 On the GPU, it uses a pre-selected backend specified via :f:type:`dtfft_config_t` (see configuration details below), compiling an nvRTC kernel tailored to the chosen backend.